-The maximum purchase price is set at €200 per share.
-In the event of equity transactions, including stock splits, reverse stock splits and bonus share allocations, the aforementioned amount will be revised accordingly through the application of a multiplier equal to the ratio between the number of shares comprising the capital stock before the transaction and the number of shares comprising the capital stock after the transaction.
+The maximum purchase price is set at \in 220 per share.
+In the event of equity transactions, including stock splits, reverse stock splits and bonus share allocations, the aforementioned amount will be revised accordinglythrough the application of a multiplier equal to the ratio between the number of shares comprising the capital stock before the transaction and the number of shares comprising the capital stock after the transaction.

-The maximum value of the transaction is thus set at €111,717,600.
+The maximum value of the transaction is thus set at €122,977,360.

-The shareholders at the general meeting hereby grant full powers to the Board of Directors to perform these transactions, define the terms and conditions thereof, sign any agreements and to complete all formalities.
+The shareholders at the general meeting hereby grant full powers to the Board of Directors, with the option to further delegate, to perform these transactions, define the terms and conditions thereof, sign any agreements and to complete all formalities.